MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

     > [!NOTE]
     > You can't update feedback after you submit it.

-## Do I need to be connected to Wi-Fi to use Dynamics 365 Layout?
+## Do I need to be connected to Wi-Fi to use Dynamics 365 Import Tool (Preview)?

-[!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] requires users to be logged in with their Active Directory account to access the application.
+[!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] requires users to be logged in with their Active Directory account to access the application.
 Users need to be connected to Wi-Fi the very first time the application is launched.
 After the first launch, they need to be connected to Wi-Fi once every 30 days so that the application can validate that the user has a valid Active Directory account for continued use of the application.

 In addition to the above, Wi-Fi connectivity requirements depend on the method that users choose to import models: